ignatiusmb/mauss.dev/workspace/content/routes/reviews/anime/saenai-heroine-no-sodatekata/+article.md

 ---
 date: 2020
 title: "Saekano: How to Raise a Boring Girlfriend"
-romaji: Saenai Heroine no Sodatekata
+alias: [Saenai Heroine no Sodatekata]
 tier: "?"
 released: 2015-01-16
 completed: 12/23